alifuatsahin/TheBoys/README.md

 Red: Indicates a wall, no robots can pass through this cell.

 Green: This is, the so-called, transformer cell.
-Once a robot, the robot enters this cell, all robots will toggle roles, i.e. predator becomes prey, and the prey becomes predator.
+Once a robot enters this cell, all robots will toggle roles, i.e. predator becomes prey, and the prey becomes predator.

 Yellow and Blue: These cells represent different terrains that impose different speeds and points according to each role.